Ez-Kits/hot-keys/docs/react/getting-started/installation.md

 description: Installation of Ez Hot Keys for React.
 ---

+## Install Dependencies

-Ez Hot Keys for React can be installed using your preferred package manager.
+**Ez Hot Keys** can be installed using your preferred package manager.
 Choose one of the following methods:

 ```bash
 # npm